 Areas for Addition by Testing

 Educators who hold a valid Indiana teaching license are eligible to add additional content areas to their license by passing the appropriate Praxis II test associated with that content area.
-Click HERE to access a list of content areas available for addition by testing as well as the test and qualifying score necessary.
+Click HERE to access a list of Praxis content areas available for addition by testing as well as the test and qualifying score necessary.
 CLick on this Testing Chart - ADDITIONS to access a list of Pearson IN Core Content Area tests that are avaliable for addition by testing.